arabnejad/FabCovidSim/README.md

 ```
 Here:

 * `polynomial_order=1`: do not change, will be adaptively increased for influential parameters.
+(Technically, it'll change the quadrature order for different (combinations of) parameters)
 * `quadrature_rule="C":`selects the Clenshaw Curtis quadrature rule.
 This not required, although it is common.
 * `sparse = True`: selects a sparse grid.
 This is required.
 * `growth = True`: selects a nested quadrature rule (a quadrature rule such that a 1D rule of order p contains all points of the same rule of order p-1).
 Also not required, but is efficient in high dimensions.
 Note that this can only be selected with a subset of all quadrature rules in Chaospy, including Clenshaw Curtis.
-* `midpoint_level1=True`: this means that the first iteration of the dimension-adaptive sampler consists of a single sample.
+* `midpoint_level1=True`: this means that the first iteration of the dimension-adaptive sampler consists of a single sample. keep this fixed for now, but might change later.
-* `dimension_adaptive=True`: selects the dimension-adaptive sparse grid sampler (opposed to the isotropic sparse grid sampler).
+* `dimension_adaptive=True`: selects the dimension-adaptive sparse grid sampler (opposed to the isotropic sparse grid sampler, which treats each input the same).